 - Speed impact: 100%.
 Kasperksy averaged 6 out of 6 in the last 10 performance tests.
 So it does not slow down your PC.

 - Features: 100%.
 Kaspersky has anti-malware, anti-phishing, firewall, unlimited VPN, password manager, parental controls, and more.

 - Price: 100%.
 Kaspersky Plus is the most affordable way to protect a Windows PC with all essential features, including an unlimited VPN.

 Kaspersky Anti-Virus Review

-Kaspersky antivirus has a 99% malware protection score.
+Kaspersky antivirus has a 100% malware protection score.
 This was its average in the independent tests by AV-Test since October 2016.
-This puts it ahead of all other antivirus companies, except Norton.
+This puts it ahead of all other antivirus companies, except Norton and McAfee.

 It can offer such excellent malware protection through its triple-layer protection system:

 - Locate vulnerabilities and threats proactively via heuristic analysis.

 Kaspersky has one of the most advanced firewalls in the industry.
 It will filter incoming and outgoing network activity on local networks and the internet.
 And although it works perfectly on the default settings, there are plenty of customization options too.